A Survey Analyzing Generalization in Deep Reinforcement Learning: Roots of Overestimation in Deep Reinforcement Learning

-Several methods have been proposed to target overestimation bias for value iteration algorithms.
-In particular, to solve this overestimation bias introduced by the max operator \citep{hasselt10} proposed to utilize a double estimator for the state-action value estimates.
 Later, the authors also created a version of this algorithm that can solve high dimensional state space problems \citep{hado16}.
 Some of the work on this line of research targeting overestimation bias for value iteration algorithms is based on simply averaging the state-action values with previously learned state-action value estimates during training time \citep{oron17}.
 While overestimation bias was demonstrated to be a problem and discussed over a long period of time \citep{trun93,hasselt10}, recent studies also further demonstrated that actor critic algorithms also suffer from this issue \citep{meger18}.